Gabbykar/VPN-setup/README.md

 <h2>Description</h2>
-In this project I create an Azure VM (Virtual Machine) where I download, install, and use a free VPN (Virtual Private Network) called ProtonVPN. <br />
+In this project I have downloaded and installed a VPN and watch as traffic passes through the network using a VPN.
+(Free Proton). <br />
 <br />
 VPNs (Virtual Private Networks) allow you to connect to a network through encrypted tunnels, enhancing security.
 Two commons ways VPNs are used are, for companies to allow for remote work, and accessing different content that otherwise would be unavailable without a VPN.
 <br/>